kitnil/awesome/README.md

 - [Phoenix](https://github.com/wxWidgets/Phoenix) - wxPython's Project Phoenix.
 A new implementation of wxPython, better, stronger, faster than he was before.
 - [blender](https://github.com/Antonioya/blender) - Blender addons
 - [buildinfo.debian.net](https://github.com/lamby/buildinfo.debian.net) - Proof-of-concept .buildinfo server
-- [pypi2nix](https://github.com/garbas/pypi2nix) - Generate Nix expressions for Python package
+- [pypi2nix](https://github.com/garbas/pypi2nix) - Generate Nix expressions for Python packages
 - [pss](https://github.com/eliben/pss) - pss is a power-tool for searching inside source code files.
 - [fofix](https://github.com/fofix/fofix) - Frets on Fire X: a fork of Frets on Fire with many added features and capabilities
 - [errbot](https://github.com/errbotio/errbot) - Errbot is a chatbot, a daemon that connects to your favorite chat service and bring your tools and some fun into the conversation.